 Fresh parsley is synonymous with herby, summer notes.
 There are two types of parsley - flat leaf and curly.
 Both impart a peppery taste and herbaceous Mediterranean flavor to dishes.
 But like basil, parsley can be a bit hard to substitute (especially in recipes like tabbouleh).
-But don't despair for the best parsley substitute: read on for twelve great options and tips on when to use which option!
+But don't despair for the best parsley substitute: read on for sixteen great options and tips on when to use which option!

 Different Types of Parsley